我如何知道自己拥有正确的类型?

 #1:问卷调查只是第一步

-The questionnaire approach, such as the MBTI®, was never intended to stand alone.
-The way these programs are “supposed” to be done is to have someone who explains the different aspects of personality to the participant, and then allows them to make an informed selection.
-That’s “supposed” to happen even before the participant receives the results of their questionnaire.
-However, the reason I put the word “supposed” in quotes is because of how infrequently it actually happens that way.
+The questionnaire approach, popularized decades ago by instruments like the MBTI®, was never intended to stand alone.
+To meet the standards of ethical use, before you see the results of a questionnaire, someone is “supposed” to explain the different cognitive preferences to you, and then allow you to make an informed selection about how you see yourself on each preference.
+However, I put the word “supposed” in quotes because of how infrequently it actually happens that way.
 In our experience, the vast majority of people going through a questionnaire process are simply handed their results and told “this is what you are” with no other opportunity for clarification.
-And, this is why we have so many people walking around thinking they’re an ENTJ, despite the fact that a significant percentage of them would have ended up with a different type had the process been followed correctly.
+And, this is why we have so many people walking around thinking they’re an ENTJ (or whatever)despite the fact that a significant percentage of them would have ended up with a different type had the process been followed correctly.

 #2: 将范围缩小到 2 个选项